Non-invertible Condensation, Duality, and Triality Defects in 3+1 Dimensions: Definition of Non-invertible Defects

 To verify the claim, first observe that integrating out $b_2$ inside the bulk of the region $x>0$ sets $b_1 = B$, and this leaves us with the original Lagrangian $\mathcal{L}[B]$.
 However, due to the Dirichlet boundary condition, this doesn't completely fix the value of $b_1$ near the defect.
 Thus, the configuration in Figure \ref{Fig:condensation_defect} defines a codimension-one defect at $x=0$ in the theory given by the Lagrangian $\mathcal{L}[B]$.

-To see that this defect is indeed $\mathcal{C}_{\frac{N \ell}{2}}$, consider the lattice regularization shown in Figure \ref{Fig:condensation_lattice}.
-We set $B=0$, which amounts to not inserting additional symmetry defects.
+To see that this defect is indeed $\mathcal{C}_{\frac{N \ell}{2}}$, consider the lattice regularization shown in Figure \ref{Fig:condensation_lattice}.\footnote{To be more precise, we use the integer BF lattice presentation of discrete higher-form gauge theories in \cite{Sulejmanpasic:2019ytl,Gorantla:2021svj} (see also \cite{Choi:2021kmx}).} We set $B=0$, which amounts to not inserting additional symmetry defects.
 We have a hypercubic lattice depicted by the black dots and the black dashed lines.
 We place the $b_1$ gauge fields on the 2-cells of this black lattice, and it vanishes on and to the left of the red vertical line.
 On the other hand, the $b_2$ gauge fields are placed on the 2-cells of the dual hypercubic lattice, which are shown in gray color. $b_2$ vanishes on and to the left of the blue vertical line.
 Now, since the $b_2$ gauge field does not couple to the matter fields (which live on the black dots), we can easily integrate it out.
 Doing so sets $b_1=0$ almost everywhere, but due to the Dirichlet boundary condition for $b_2$ on the blue vertical line, the $b_1$ gauge fields inside the green shaded region remains to be free.

 In the continuum limit, this leaves us with the summation over the two-form gauge fields inside the thin slab of the green shaded region relative to its boundary which are valued in $H^2(M\times I, \partial(M\times I);\mathbb{Z}_N)$, where $I$ is an infinitesimal interval.
 This precisely corresponds to the one-gauging of $\mathbb{Z}_N^{(1)}$ one-form symmetry on a codimension-one manifold as $I$ is taken to zero, which defines the condensation defect.
 When $N$ is even, the 3+1d term $\mathbb{Z}_N^{(1)}$-SPT term $\text{exp}\left(\frac{2\pi i}{2N} \ell \int q(b_1) \right)$ inside the slab becomes the discrete torsion phase \cite{Kaidi:2021xfk}: \ie \text{exp}\left(\frac{2\pi i}{2N} \ell \int_{M\times I} q(b_1) \right) = (-1)^{\ell Q(M,\Sigma)}\,, \fe which gives the map \eqref{Eq:map}.
 This confirms our claim that the configuration in Figure \ref{Fig:condensation_defect} defines the condensation defect $\mathcal{C}_{\frac{N \ell}{2}}$.